KellerJordan/modded-nanogpt/records/010425_SoftCap/README.md

 This record, by Braden Koszarsky, increases the degree of logit softcapping, yielding a 7% speedup.

 Previously, logits were softcapped (via tanh) to be at most 30.
-The new record lowers that to 15, allowing the step count to be reduced from 1490 to 1390.
+The new record lowers that to 15, which boosts performance such that the step count can be reduced from 1490 to 1390.

 Running this new record 80 times yielded the following series of val losses:
 ```